mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I withheld the names of my vendors, but I wouldn't do it again.

-Remember when I said that the buyer [wanted to see every single bank statement](#due-diligence-is-unbounded-high-stress-work)?
-My vendors names obviously appear frequently in my bank statements, so I had to manually go through a hundred PDFs searching for each vendor's name, manually redacting the information, and then rasterizing the PDF to prevent leaks in the metadata.
+As part of due diligence, I had to share the last two years of TinyPilot's bank statements.
+TinyPilot's vendor's names appeared frequently in its bank statements, so I had to go through a hundred PDFs searching for each vendor's name, manually drawing black rectangles over each appearance, and then rasterizing the PDF to prevent leaks in the metadata.

-After all that work, I was horrified weeks later when I sent an inventory report to the buyer, and he replied, "Who's FooCorp?"
+Weeks later, I sent an inventory report to the buyer and was horrified when he replied, "Who's FooCorp?"

-"FooCorp" (not the real name) was the very web searchable name of TinyPilot's electrical engineering design firm.
-I completely forgot that their name appeared on the report, so I didn't redact it before sending.
+"FooCorp" (not their real name) was the very web searchable name of TinyPilot's electrical engineering vendor.
+I completely forgot that the report mentioned them, so I didn't redact it before sending.

-And then just a few weeks later, the buyer's bank firmly insisted on seeing vendor names anyway, so I had to reveal everything at that point anyway.
+And then just a few weeks later, the buyer's bank firmly insisted on seeing vendor names, so I had to reveal everything at that point anyway.

 If I sell a business in the future, my strategy will be to require the buyer to sign a contract at the LOI stage preventing them from acting on insider secrets they learn in due diligence.
 I'd guard more carefully if I was selling to a competitor, but my default would be to trust a contract to discourage bad behavior.

 Hiding the names of multiple key vendors makes due diligence so much more onerous.
-On top of all the work, one accidentally leaked name makes all the work you did pointless.
+On top of all the work, missing a single redaction can nullify hours of tedious work.

 ### Eliminate inventory from the broker's commission

 My only regret about my broker agreement with Quiet Light was that part of their commission was a percentage of the value of my inventory at the time of the sale.

-I didn't realize it until I started the sale process with the buyer, but giving the broker a commission on inventory makes no sense.
+I didn't realize until I started the sale process with the buyer, but giving the broker a commission on inventory makes no sense.

 First, the value of TinyPilot's inventory could vary by a factor of four depending on where we are in the manufacturing cycle.
-Why should I pay the broker $20k if we close when my inventory happens to be high vs. $5k if my inventory is low?
+Why should I pay the broker $20k if my inventory happens to be high vs. $5k if my inventory is low?

 Worse, I was selling my inventory to the buyer at cost.
-It's not like they can negotiate a great price on my unsold inventory and earn their commission that way.
+It's not like the broker can negotiate a great price on my unsold inventory and earn their commission that way.
 If I have $100k in inventory, I actually only receive $90k for it after paying the broker their commission, so it's a pure loss for me.

-That said, I got lucky and the deal closed when TinyPilot's inventory was at the almost ideal level for the sale.
-On closing day, we were a couple of weeks from when I'd normally place my next manufacturing order for the subsequent eight months, so we were low but not so low that the new buyer was coming in understocked.
+That said, I got lucky, and the deal closed when TinyPilot's inventory was at the ideal level for the sale.
+On closing day, we were a couple of weeks from placing my next order for the subsequent eight months.
+That was perfect because we were low but not so low that the new buyer was coming in understocked.
 On top of that, there's some wiggle room in how to calculate the inventory for the broker fee, and Quiet Light calculated it in a way that was especially generous to me.

-Still, the broker fee on inventory was one more layer that made the close's timing stressful.
-If the deal had stretched out another month, I'd have been in a worse position with inventory.
+Still, the broker fee on inventory was one more layer that stressed me out around closing time.
+If the deal had stretched out another month, it could have cost me $10k in additional broker fees on inventory.

 If I do this again, I'll push the broker to eliminate inventory from the fee, even if it means giving them a higher percentage of the sale price.